stefanfluck/palmpy/docs/palmpy-documentation.md

 #### A Word on Environments and Packages

 This concept of having various environments with the same packages over and over again may be confusing to new python users at first.
 However, it makes perfect sense to have controlled package versions for a project.
 As python modules are updated, some functions may stop working, and new functions may be added that make life much easier.
 Having a python environment for everyone working on a project ensures that everyone is able to execute this particular code and it can be shared among coworkers.
 Therefore, and because palmpy is the result of a student project, continuous maintenance will not be available.
 Should therefore e.g. numpy be updated and a specific function be made obsolete, on which palmpy relied on heavily, the code will simply stop working.
-Therefore, installing a python environment from a yml file ensures that the environment is set up correctly with correct version numbers.
+Therefore, installing a python environment from a .yml file ensures that the environment is set up correctly with correct version numbers.
 However, this process can be prone to errors, especially when installing an environment on different operating systems.
 Therefore, a .yml file without version names is included, that should work on any given operating system.

 For this project, Spyder was used to write palmpy.
 Spyder is a package like any other and can be installed with conda.
 When installing multiple environments and you intend to use spyder for every one of them, it seems that you have to include the spyder package in these environments as well.
 In the end, when you start up spyder to work on a particular project, make sure to open the correct one - you can recognize that on the Shortcut name "Spyder (palm)" or "Spyder" (no env name for the base environment) or "Spyder (randomproject)".